 In May 2000, the boy’s level was four micrograms of lead per deciliter of blood.
 In December, his level rose to 29 micrograms.
 I am a parent of three small children and, as a defense attorney, have defended lead paint cases in Maryland.
 If my child had a lead level of 29, I would absolutely freak out.
-In this case, thank God, as quickly as the level rose, it fell.
-By December 28 the young boy’s level was 19.
+Here, thank God, as quickly as the level rose, it fell.
+By December 28, the boy’s level was 19.
 It fell to 12.6 in February and then down to 8.6 in March.

-The Plaintiff’s lead paint lawyer conceded that the boy was doing well.
-Apparently, he was doing great in school and he tested in the 97th percentile for reading, but there is no question that lead harms children.
+The Plaintiff’s lead paint lawyer conceded that he was doing well.
+Apparently, he was doing great in school and he tested in the 97th percentile for reading, but there is no question lead harms children.
 Should the fact that the child is doing well be a defense?
-We know lead paint harms children and we know this child, while doing great now, had cognitive delays.
+We know lead paint harms children and we know this child, while doing great now, experienced cognitive delays.
 Would he be in the 99th percentile but for the lead?
-So I think the jury’s verdict was probably very reasonable (although you would have to be on the jury to really render an opinion).
+So I think the jury’s verdict was probably very reasonable (although you would have to be on the jury to consider an opinion).

 Lawyers Complaining After the Verdict